monk-io/docs/docs/ci-cd.md

         set -x
         MONK="/usr/local/bin/monk -s monkcode://$MONKCODE"
         $MONK login --email $MONK_USERNAME --password $MONK_PASSWORD
-        $MONK load <your-template-file.yaml>
+        $MONK load <your-kit-file.yaml>
         $MONK update -t <yourtag> <your/runnable>
 ```

 This will load and update `<your/runnable>` in the target cluster whenever the `build` workflow runs.
 The `-t <yourtag>` is needed for the first run to schedule your workload on the correct tag in the cluster.
-Note that `<your/runnable>` comes from `<your-template-file.yaml>` - put your own values there.
+Note that `<your/runnable>` comes from `<your-kit-file.yaml>` - put your own values there.

 It triggers whenever you push a tag to your repo.

 The `deploy` job uses Monk to deploy to your cluster.
-In this example we load the `test.yaml` template and update the runnable `test/test`.
+In this example we load the `test.yaml` Kitand update the runnable `test/test`.

 Be sure to provide these variables to the Gitlab CI: